-Matt 9:2-3; 11:27; 28:18-20; John 5: 21-23; 8:52-59; 20:28-29

-How do these words and deeds of Jesus tell us about his own self-identity and in what ways?
+Matt 9:2-3; 11:27; 28:18-20; John 5: 21-23; 8:52-59; 20:28-29 How do these words and deeds of Jesus tell us about his own self-identity?
+And in what ways?

-Matt 9:2-3

-- When Jesus assumes the authority to forgive sins, the teachers of the law very correctly believed he was claiming a right that only God has. - a) Common sense tells us that you can only forgive a sin if it is against you.
+Matt 9:2-3.
+When Jesus assumes the authority to forgive sins, the teachers of the law very correctly believed he was claiming a right that only God has.
+Why?
+Common sense tells us that you can only forgive a sin if it is against you.
 (If Joe punches Jack in the nose, I can't step up and say, "Joe, I forgive you for punching Jack in the nose."
-Only Jack can do that.) - b) So when Jesus forgives this man's sin, he is saying (implicitly) that all sins are against him. - c) Only God can claim that all sins are against him, since he made the world and everything in it and all sins are against his creation. - d) So this is Jesus claiming divine prerogatives.

-- When Jesus says, "All things have been committed to me," he makes the staggering claim that he has both the right and the power to control everything that exists. - When Jesus says, "No one knows the Father but the Son," he is making a remarkable claim to have complete knowledge of the Father in a way that no one else in the universe does. - a) When he says, "No one knows the Father," he cannot mean that no one has any knowledge or any relationship to God. - b) Many people know God in a limited but personal way so Jesus must be claiming absolute knowledge of God. - c) He is saying, "Compared to the exhaustive way I know the Father, no one knows him at all."

-- d) But how could any mortal human claim to completely know the infinite God? - The most startling statement however is: "No one knows the Son but the Father." - a) This means that just as he alone is capable of knowing the Father, so the Father alone is capable of knowing him! - b) It is an implicit but remarkable claim to have an equal level of being with the Father.

-- In this famous statement Jesus assumes attributes that only God has. - a) Omnipotent "All authority in heaven and earth is given to me." - b) Eternal "I am with you... even to the end of the age." - c) Omnipresent He tells all his disciples that no matter where any of them are, "I will be with you always."
+Only Jack can do that.)
+So when Jesus forgives this man's sin, he is saying (implicitly) that all sins are against him.
+Only God can claim that all sins are against him, since he made the world and everything in it and all sins are against his creation.
+So this is Jesus claiming divine prerogatives.
+Matt 11:27.
+When Jesus says 'all things have been committed to me' he makes the staggering claim that he has both the right and the power to control everything that exists.
+When Jesus says: 'no one knows the Father but the Son' he is making a remarkable claim to have complete knowledge of the Father in a way that no one else in the universe does.
+When he says, 'no one knows the Father' he cannot mean that no one has any knowledge or any relationship to God.
+Many people 'know God' in a limited but personal way.
+So Jesus must be claiming absolute knowledge of God.
+He is saying, "compared to the exhaustive way I know the Father, no one knows him at all."
+But how could any mortal claim to completely know the infinite God?
+The most startling statement, however is: 'no one knows the Son but the Father.'
+This means that just as he alone is capable of knowing the Father, so the Father alone is capable of knowing him!
+It is an implicit but remarkable claim to have an equal level of being with the Father.
+Matt 28:20.
+In this famous statement Jesus assumes attributes that only God has.
+First, he claims omnipotence- "All authority in heaven and earth is given to me."
+Second, he claims to be everlasting--"I am with you...even to the end of the age."
+Third, he claims to be omnipresent, since he tells all his disciples that no matter where any of them are--"I will be with you always."

-- Jesus claims to be the source of life (v.21) and the final judge of all the earth and everyone in it (v.22.) - Obviously, he is claiming powers and rights that only God has but to top it off he insists that he is owed equal honor with the Father. - a) The first commandment demands that no one be given worship except God alone (Exodus 20:2-3), yet here Jesus claims it!
+John 5:21-23.
+First, Jesus claims to be the source of life (v.21), and second he claims to be the final judge of all the earth and everyone in it (v.22.)
+Obviously, he is claiming powers and rights that only God has.
+But to top it off he insists that he is owed equal honor with the Father.
+The first commandment demands that no one be given worship except God alone (Exodus 20:2-3), yet here Jesus claims it!
 (See John 20:28-29 below.)